-For a real taste of America, visitors should head to the Hawkeye State during a presidential election year to witness some good old-fashioned stumping.
-The Iowa caucus is the country's first major electoral event for candidates seeking their parties' nomination, so contenders (one the future US president) usually make numerous appearances at local diners and town halls, lead parades, host barbecues, even clamber atop bales of hay to address voters.
-Around the 4th of July, campaigning reaches a fever pitch.
+For a real taste of America, travellers should head to the Hawkeye State during a presidential election year to witness some good old-fashioned stumping.
+The Iowa caucus is the country's first major electoral event for candidates seeking their parties' nomination.

 Become our Iowa Travel Expert

 We are looking for contributors for our Iowa travel guide.
 If you are a local, a regular traveller to Iowa or a travel professional with time to contribute and answer occasional forum questions, please contact us.